Body Wellbeing, the UK Distibutor for Nukkles, the worlds greatest back massager

 IMPORTANT NOTES:

-used following a DVT should be fitted professionally after an assessment and accurate measurement.
+A compression stocking used following a DVT should be fitted professionally after an assessment and accurate measurement.
+Do not just buy 'over the counter' support stockings that may be the wrong class or size which may potentially cause more damage. used following a DVT should be fitted professionally after an assessment and accurate measurement.
 Do not just buy 'over the counter' support stockings that may be the wrong class or size which may potentially cause more damage.

 Aspirin is not used to prevent DVT.
 (Aspirin is widely used to help prevent blood clots in arteries which can cause strokes and heart attacks.
 However, aspirin does not seem to be very effective at preventing clots in veins.)